Fashion

 Rising inflation, slowing demand and delayed Inventory

 As lower income shoppers’ demand is slowing down and preparing for supply chain disruptions has left brands with a large amount of inventory, many US retailers are forced to launch aggressive markdowns in order to clear out said inventory.
-As a consequence, many US retailers, Walmart, Macy’s and Nordstrom, are cutting their full-year profit forecast
+As a consequence, many US retailers, Walmart, Macy’s and Nordstrom, are cutting their full-year profit forecast.

 In 2022, US retailers discounted 25% more of their assortment, at a 31% higher markdown rate compared to 2021.
 Not only did brands discount more heavily in 2022, but discounting strategies were also notably different year-on-year.